MaggGomes/flask/esof/docs/assignment5.md

    <img src=https://github.com/rodavoce/flask/blob/development/esof/res/SeparateConcernsModules.png>
 </p>

-The project is well structured but the metric fails because the 2 modules that combine all other modules, the reason for that is flask being a framework.
-All other modules are independent except the ones who combine all tecnologies and functionalites  to make this framework work.
+The project is well structured, but the metric fails because the modules ***ctx.py*** and ***app.py*** are present in all modules, withe the purpose to ombine all other modules.
+However, all other modules are independent except the ones who combine all tecnologies and functionalites to make this framework work.
+After some investigation of the test code implementation, we verified that ***ctx.py*** and ***app.py*** not being well separated, was leading to more extensive and costly tests, with several calls to these modules.
+This could mean that the necessity of future test implementations for these modules, could lead to an increased maintenance cost, due to the complexity of the implementation fo the tests.